brybarrett/Harry-Yates/README.md

 A Frontend Developer with expertise in JavaScript, TypeScript, and React.

 <!-- WEATHER_START -->
-Based in Stockholm, where the temperature is -12.96°C, right now there are just a few clouds in the sky.
+Based in Stockholm, where the temperature is -15.08°C, right now it's a grey day with overcast clouds covering the sky.
 <!-- WEATHER_END -->

 <p align="left">